Ritchie League Events

 1. Please use the Alberta Health and Safety Guidelines when preparing your food.

 2. Print out your POTLUCK FOOD CARD to bring with you.
-(Or You can fill one out at the event.)
+(Or fill one out at the event.)

-*Due to Alberta Health Services guidelines and our insurance coverage we must restrict this event to Ritchie Members only.
-You will have the opportunity to lookup or purchase your membership at the door.
+*Due to Alberta Health Services guidelines and our insurance coverage we must restrict this event to Ritchie members only.
+You will have the opportunity to confirm or purchase your membership at the door.

 View Event →